Perevalov/qa_chatbots_exercises/exercise_2/README.md

 ## Learning Objectives

 * Learn how to implement a question classifier for the Relation Prediction.
-* Learn how to evaluate (test) implemented question classifier.
+* Learn how to evaluate (and test) the implemented question classifier.
-* Learn how to build web services/APIs.
+* Learn how to build Web services/APIs.

 ## Task

 ### Part 1 (Creating a classification algorithm)

 Depending on your exercise variant analyze data in `train.csv` and `test.csv` by calculating:

 * Number of questions per class;
 * Average token number in a question;
 * Average character number a question.

 Depending on your exercise variant implement a question classification algorithm based on provided training data (see variant).
-You can use a Rule-Based approach (e.g. keyword classifier) **or** a Machine Learning approach (e.g. Bag of Words + Logistic Regression).
+You can use a Rule-Based approach (e.g., keyword classifier) **or** a Machine Learning approach (e.g., Bag of Words + Logistic Regression).

 Train (or set up) your algorithm on `train.csv` data.
 Test the quality of the algorithm on `test.csv` data.